BASIC NEEDS

 Expressing appreciation in a way that acknowledges how another person helped me meet a need that I had

-and how I genuinely feel about getting that need met.
+and how I feel about getting that need met.

 There are other terms for NVC, such as Compassionate Communication, which I like a lot.